keptn/keptn.github.io/content/docs/0.19.x/reference/files/values/index.md

 ## Usage

-The recommended practice is the declarative approach: you create your own Keptn values file that includes your customizations then use your customized values file to install Keptn.
+The recommended practice is the declarative approach: you copy the standard `values.yaml` file and customize it to create your own Keptn `values` file, then use your customized `values` file to install Keptn.
-Alternatively, you can also set Helm values with `--set` during helm commands;
-this is the imparative approach.
+Alternatively, you can also set Helm values with the `--set` flag when issuing [helm]() commands; this is the imperative approach.
-The --set flags take precendence over whatever you have configured in your *values.yaml* file so can be used to temporarily override a value when necessary.
+The `--set` flags take precendence over whatever you have configured in your `values.yaml` file so can be used to temporarily override a value when necessary.

 ## Files